EarlTilluck/vexed-again/Readme.md

 ## todo

-* disable gestures and ui while a move is being played out.

 * You win shown on screen when last level reached. message dissapears when choose to undo or reset.

-* crosshair indicator feedback for where finger is on screen and which block is selected. when block is activated, light it up, show crosshair where finger is.
-* large swipe = many moves to the left or right until block can't move or falls

 * add capacitor splashscreen
 * make splashscreen, icon, fav icon
+* Add images and graphics. blocks are a-h abcdefgh which is 8 different blocks.

 * add help and how to play, about.

 * nicer transition for gameboard when load and resized (css);

 * implement sound and toggle sound button

-* Add images and graphics. blocks are a-h abcdefgh which is 8 different blocks.
+* thourogh test for jank and glitches.

 * change the homepage in description part of package.json.